SteffenEger/dldh/index.md

    - Simpson and Gurevych.
 A Bayesian Approach for Sequence Tagging with Crowds.
 In EMNLP 2019.

+- **OCR & Spelling Normalization**
+   - Bollmann.
+A Large-Scale Comparison of Historical Text Normalization Systems.
+In NAACL 2019.
+   - Flachs, Bollmann, Sogaard.
+Historical Text Normalization with Delayed Rewards.
+In ACL 2019.
+   - Bollmann, Bingel, Sogaard.
+Learning attention for historical text normalization by learning to pronounce.
+In ACL 2017.
+   - Bollmann, Dipper, Petran.
+Evaluating Inter-Annotator Agreement on Historical Spelling Normalization.
+In LAW 10, 2016.
+   - Schnober, Eger, Do Dinh, Gurevych.
+Still not there?
+Comparing traditional sequence-to-sequence models to encoder-decoder neural networks on monotone string translation tasks.
+In COLING 2016.
+   - Amrhein, Clematide.
+Supervised OCR Error Detection and Correction Using Statistical and Neural Machine Translation Methods.
+In JLCL 2018.

 - **Metaphors & Emotions**
    - Buechel and Hahn.
 Readers vs. writers vs. texts: Coping with different perspectives of text understanding in emotion annotation.
 In LAW 2017.
 (Also Corpus)